Search Menu

 Read the Ingredients

-If you’re offering your dog peanut butter, look for xylitol and birch sugar in the ingredients, as some brands, namely specialty brands, are using the sugar substitute to sweeten their product.
-Also, check the label on products with buzz words relating to sugar, such as “reduced sugar,” “diabetic-friendly,” “cavity-free,” or “no sugar added,” for example, as these also may contain xylitol.
+If you’re offering your dog peanut butter, look for xylitol and birch sugar in the ingredients, as some brands, especially specialty brands, use these sugar substitutes to sweeten their products.
+Watch for these terms on the label, which may signal that xylitol is present:

 Japanese Akitainu getting a treat from a young woman outdoors in the fall.